splinks/VRChat-Customizable-Fixed-Chair/README.md

 # Rules
 If you find this prefab helpful in anyway all I ask is just a simple credit somewhere or a "thanks buddy" message to Splinks#0325 over at Discord.

-Or if for some reason you feel like keeping me off ramen and putting me back onto a burger diet I have a paypal. paypal.me/splinks
+Or if for some reason you feel like helping me become a VR user and not a desktop user I have a paypal. paypal.me/splinks